entity-framework-entidades

 }

-In this case, Category is a navigation property that allows access to the category to which a product belongs.
-Similarly, Products in the Category class is a navigation property that allows access to all products of a category.
+In this case, Category is a navigation property that allows access to the category a product belongs to.
+Similarly, Products in the Category class is a navigation property that allows access to all products in a category.

 Entities must be configured to be used.
-By default, Entity Framework uses naming conventions.
+By default, Entity Framework uses certain naming conventions.

-On the other hand, sometimes we will need to change or refine this configuration.
-Then we have two main methods, data annotations and fluent API.
+On the other hand, sometimes we will need to change or fine-tune this configuration.
+We then have two main methods, data annotations and the fluent API.

 • Data Annotations, explicit configuration using attributes